 Fukushima Prefecture has been tragically marked by the disaster of the Dai-ichi nuclear power plant.
 In the aftermath of the terrible earthquake and tsunami in March 2011, around 160,000 citizens of Fukushima saw themselves forced to leave their homes behind and evacuate.
-Even today, more than a year later, the situation is severe.
+Even today, more than three years later, the situation is severe.
 Please help AAR JAPAN improve the life of Fukushima's children and their families, the elderly, persons with disabilities and people living in temporary housing.

 AAR JAPAN plans for example the following activities: Take children on day trips to allow them to play outside in places not contaminated by radiation.
 Set up playground equipment at temporary housing complexes.
 Organize community events at temporary housing complexes for young and old to get together and overcome isolation.
 Set up devices for communities to measure the level of radiation in food.
 Reconstruct social welfare facilities for persons with disabilities (PWDs) and the elderly.